dnlfrst/fma-audio-retrieval/README.md

     ├── backend
     └── frontend
 ```

-## Use Cases
+## Use Case

-### Single-Sample Query (SSQ)

-As a user, I would like to find other songs that are similar to a song that I like.
+As a user, I would like to find a number of other songs that are similar to a song that I like.

-### Multiple-Samples Query (MSQ)

-As a user, I would like to receive a playlist with songs that are similar to the ones in a playlist that I like.